ByteCrister/Gadget-IT.com/README.md

 ## **Project Overview**

-Tech Nexus is an e-commerce platform with a user-friendly frontend and an extensive admin dashboard.
+GadgetIT.com is an e-commerce platform with a user-friendly frontend and an extensive admin dashboard.
 It is designed to facilitate the management of products, users, and orders, providing both customers and administrators with a seamless and efficient experience.

 ## **Features**